HSBC Working with IBM to Accelerate Quantum Computing Readiness

 - Expands internal talent with quantum specialists

-ARMONK, N.Y., March 29, 2022 /PRNewswire/ -- HSBC and IBM IBM today announced that they will work together on exploring applications for quantum computing in financial services.
+ARMONK, N.Y., March 29, 2022 /CNW/ -- HSBC and IBM IBM today announced that they will work together on exploring applications for quantum computing in financial services.

 The new three-year collaboration is designed to bolster HSBC's expertise in quantum computing and ensure its organizational readiness to take full advantage of the technology.